0xless/less_on_sec/content/posts/rfid.md

 [+] Valid HID Prox ID found!
 ```

-It's an HID Prox tag, let's try and read it's ID:
+It's an HID Prox tag, let's try and read its ID:
 ```
 [+] [H10301] - HID H10301 26-bit;  FC: 118  CN: 1603    parity: valid
 [=] raw: 000000000000002006ec0c86
 ```

-And just like that we got the devices ID, that's the authentication token!
+And just like that we got the devices ID.
+That ID is the authentication token!
 If we can write this token on a t55xx tag, we can emulate the card and possibly gain access
 to a restricted perimeter.

 Let's see how it's done.
 First we need to get a t55xx tag and position it on the reader, when empty this device
-can't be found using `lf search`, so we can make sure it's a t55xx using the detect command:
+can't be found using `lf search`, so we can make sure it's a t55xx tag using the detect command:

 ```
 [usb] pm3 --> lf t55xx detect